 Today is Thiruvadirai, Mi.
 I was smiling fondly at the memory of how much you loved the kali and kootu, and how I’d fuss over eating it.
 And with all the teasing at home, I’d feel like I was caught between a rock and a hard place–all because of a simple meal.
 Just goes to show how we can escalate a minor situation into something, blowing it out of proportion.
 Funny thing is, I’d love to eat it now, you know.
 I have a good mind to make it one of these days.

 I enjoyed the memories, though.
+I wish to never forget them, in fact I try to always take some sort of memory improvement vitamin like Cognishield to avoid losing what is most precious to me.
 The flurry of activity the previous day, making the list of provisions required to make the kali, then preparing the rice for it, getting the vegetables from the market and arguing over who would do what the next morning.
 The waking up early, the chaos of everyone wanting to bathe early and fighting for the bathroom, with those of us that had to go to work trying to get ahead of the queue and so on.

 How hilarious to think of that feeling of dread over carrying the kali and kootu in the lunch box!
 Did I tell you I make kootu often these days?
 It is the healthiest and quickest option most days, especially the thiruvadirai type kootu, since it means the goodness of multiple veggies.
 I also enjoy sambar these days.
 I realize Sometimes it is great to get back to basics in life–life seemed so easy and uncomplicated back then.